ShortlistShortlistedRemoved from shortlist 37

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Pulsar PGDA70BiSCO also is packed along with the following accessories: tool kit, propane hose, key fob and funnel.
+Apart from the standard documentation and an owner's manual (opens in a new tab) to facilitate setup, the Pulsar PGDA70BiSCO features extra accessories: key fob, tool kit, propane hose and funnel.

 Product Video